 Interpreting Service

-If you require an interpreter we can arrange one through the Newcastle Interpreting Service.
+If you require an interpreter we can arrange one through Language Empire.
 This can take several days to book so please try to let our reception staff know well in advance.

-You can cancel your appointment by using the NHS or Patient Access app (if registered for this service) or by calling the surgery on 0191 296 1456.
+You can cancel your appointment by using the NHS App (if registered for this service) or by calling the surgery on 0191 296 1456.

 The receptionist will ask for a contact telephone number and some brief details.
 This information helps the doctor assess the urgency of the visit.
 Normally visits are carried out after surgery but the exact time will depend on the number of visits the doctor has to do.